Work and School

 High school students have to answer according to the official Party line on national standardized matriculation tests.
 Failure to provide the official answer means expulsion or denial of college education to otherwise qualified students.
 An answer that challenges the Party’s reasoning means jail, or worse.

-Jailed adherents who refuse to “transform” (more on brainwashing) are threatened that their resistance will cost their loved ones their jobs and education opportunities (more on persecution of loved ones).
+Jailed adherents who refuse to “transform” are threatened that their resistance will cost their loved ones their jobs and education opportunities (more on persecution of loved ones).

 Survivors report that, in many cases, the threats are carried out.